stahnma/hubot-stonk-checker/README.md

     hubot memestonks

-Shows a set of stocks deemed memeworthy, or more accurately, brought into prominance from [/r/wallstreetbets](https://reddit.com/r/wallstreetbets).
+Shows a set of stocks deemed memeworthy, or more accurately, brought into prominence from [/r/wallstreetbets](https://reddit.com/r/wallstreetbets).

 ## Slack specialities

 If you're using slack, for best functionality, you want to enable the emojis.
 They're found in the `assets` directory.
-If you add them to your slack team with the names provided (minus the extensions) they'll get used when retreiving stock information if certain conditions are met.
+If you add them to your slack team with the names provided (minus the extensions) they'll get used when retrieving stock information if certain conditions are met.

 ## Setting the memestonk sets